Airbourne 2017: Preview

 Eastbourne has a very long seafront.
 The aircraft can been seen from the Sovereign Harbour at the eastern extreme through to Beachy Head on the west.
 The flying line is more or less between the pier and the foot of Beachy Head, centred on an area called 'Western Lawns'.
 This is also where the ground displays and trade stalls are.
 Look out for the Martello Tower (called the 'Wish Tower') which is on the edge of the Lawns.

 Beachy Head is a particularly popular viewing point, especially around the Battle of Britain Memorial opposite the Countryside Centre and pub, from where you can look down upon the aircraft that arrive or depart this way with the sea, possibly the lighthouse, as a backdrop.
-Be aware that not all aircraft arrive this way so some are only visible at some distance but in the setting of Eastbourne and Pevensey Bay.
+Be aware that not all aircraft arrive this way so some are only visible at some distance but against the backdrop of Eastbourne, Pevensey Bay and towns further east.

 Airbourne always offers a varied flying programme but sometimes the weather affects displays on one or more of the days.
 Thankfully this year, apart from a strong wind on some days, the weather was kind throughout, enabling a virtually full programme of flying.
 That extended through to Sunday evening when, as the sun descended, activity on the live music stage gave way to night flying with lighting and fireworks on the aircraft of the Fireflies in their Eastbourne début.

 Some shows, especially seaside ones, tend to fall into the 'same again' category.
 You watch a show and get a feeling of déjà vu if you went to the same show last year.
 Eastbourne doesn't fall into that trap.
 There is always something different.
 Take a look at the 'Earlier Shows' tab on this page for some examples, which have included quite a lot of prestige displays such as the B1 bomber and the Matadors flying the Disney Planes.